-- Foreshadowing: One sailor briefly mentions the Fishman Island.
+- One sailor briefly mentions Fishman Island.

 - Game-Breaking Injury:

-- Sanji's injuries from Pearl (especially in the manga, when he took even more of them) have dire consequences in his subsequent battle with Gin.
-He probably could've beaten Gin if he'd been at or near full strength when their fight started, but by the time he has to fight him, Sanji's injuries are bad enough that he can't fight back effectively.
+- Sanji's injuries from Pearl (especially in the manga, when he takes even more of them) have dire consequences in his subsequent battle with Gin.
+He probably could've beaten Gin if he'd been at or near full strength when their fight starts, but by the time he has to fight him, Sanji's injuries are bad enough that he can't fight back effectively.
 This leads to him taking several more hits from Gin, after which his body can't even withstand the force of his own attacks.

 - Gatling Good: Don Krieg sure is a fan of this.

 - Guest-Star Party Member: Johnny and Yosaku, who accompany the crew in this arc and its follow-up.